 Dr. Diaz and his team pride themselves on their exceptional consultation process.
 As soon as you step through the door of our office near downtown Melbourne, our staff greets you warmly and guides you through the intake paperwork.
-Once you’re completely checked in, you’re led to your private consultation room where you’ll be asked to change into one of our comfy cloth gowns.
+Once completely checked in, you’re led to your private consultation room, where you’ll be asked to change into one of our comfy cloth gowns.
 Dr. Diaz, assisted by one of his nurses, consults with you for at least 30 minutes.
 During this time, he’ll evaluate your abdomen and talk to you about your primary concerns.
-He’ll explain his surgical technique, and you’ll work together to determine whether a tummy tuck is the best course of action for you.”
+He’ll explain his surgical technique, and you’ll work together to determine whether a tummy tuck is the best course of action for you.

 At the end of your consultation, you’ll get dressed and meet with our patient care coordinator.
 In this separate meeting, you’ll discuss the specifics of your tummy tuck—scheduling, pricing, and other logistical details.
 We provide you with a written estimate of your surgery that you can bring home to consider.

 What Are the Different Types of Tummy Tuck Procedures?

 A tummy tuck is an extensive surgery that can—and should—be completely tailored to the needs of the patient.
 Dr. Diaz adjusts his specific surgical technique based on your desired results.
 Typically, tummy tuck surgery falls into 3 categories (see illustration).

 Full or Complete Tummy tuck